 Have you ever wondered what flags and painted lines are along a roadway or onto a property are?
 These markings form the early steps of proceeding with a safe project.
+Remember, excavating safely is more than just maintaining equipment.

 The process is free of charge and handled via an online form or a call to 811.
 PA Act 287 requires at least three-day notice before construction.
 Additionally, no more than ten days can occur between the request and the start of any excavation.